thberger/CineVote/README.md

 ## FAQ

+### Why is the calendar not correctly styled?

+The application has recently been updated to Vaadin 8 with the beta version of the Calendar add-on.
+The styling of the calendar items broke due to API changes but will be fixed very soon.

 ### My IDE has compile errors

 The application uses Project [Lombok](https://projectlombok.org/) to automatically add Getters, Setters, Equals and others methods